Rahuly1606/PortFolio/frontend/src/components/EmailJSSetup.md

 ## Security Note

-The public key is designed to be used in client-side code, but be aware that anyone with these credentials could potentially send emails through your account up to your monthly limit.
+The User ID is designed to be used in client-side code, but be aware that anyone with these credentials could potentially send emails through your account up to your monthly limit.
 For a personal portfolio, this is typically an acceptable risk, but for higher-security applications, you might want to implement a server-side solution.